Treatment Offered At

-The da Vinci® Si Surgical System uses robotic computer technology providing breakthrough minimally invasive surgical capabilities that offer greater surgical benefits.
+The robotic surgical system uses computer technology providing breakthrough minimally invasive surgical capabilities that offer many benefits.

-Robotic assisted heart surgery, also called closed-chest heart surgery, is performed without separating the breastbone (sternum) and ribcage.
-During the procedure, small keyhole incisions (one to two centimeters) are made on the chest, between the ribs, allowing for the surgical equipment and a tiny camera, called an endoscope, to reach the heart.
-Unlike traditional open-heart surgery, procedures are performed while the heart is still beating and do not require the use of a heart-lung machine.
+Robotic-assisted heart surgery may be performed without separating the breastbone (sternum) and ribcage.
+During the procedure, small keyhole incisions (one to two centimeters) are made in the chest, between the ribs, allowing for the surgical equipment and a tiny camera, called an endoscope, to reach the heart.
+Unlike traditional open-heart surgery, procedures are performed while the heart is still beating and do not always require the use of a heart-lung machine.

 Enabling Surgeons with

-- Instruments that become an extension of the doctor’s wrists, hands and fingers to move the tiny surgical instruments in a delicate, precise manner.
+- Instruments that become an extension of the surgeon’s wrists, hands and fingers to move the tiny surgical instruments in a delicate, precise manner